rock-core/autoproj/README.txt

  * leverage the actual OS package management system.
 Right now, only Debian-like systems (like Ubuntu) are supported, simply because it is the only one I have access to.
+ * handle code generation properly

+It tries as much as possible to follow the lead of Willow Garage on the package specification.
+More specifically, the package manifest files are common between ROS package management and rubotics.

 Profiles
 --------